Specify Known Initial States

-Often, sets of measured data are collected at various times and under different initial conditions.
+Sets of measured data are often collected at various times and under different initial conditions.
 When you estimate model parameters using one data set and subsequently run another estimation with a second data set, your parameter values may not match.
-Given that the Simulink® Design Optimization™ software attempts to find constant values for parameters, this is clearly a problem.

-You can estimate the initial conditions using procedures that are similar to those you use to estimate parameters.
-You can then use these initial condition estimates as a basis for estimating parameters for your Simulink model.
-The Control and Estimation Tools Manager has an Estimated States pane that lists the states available for initial condition estimation.
+You can use the Parameter Estimator to estimate the initial conditions using procedures that are similar to those you use to estimate parameters.
+You can then use these initial condition estimates as a basis for estimating parameters for your Simulink® model.